 The reason why some black paints look blue when wet is because of the way light reflects off of them.

+Also, certain waterborne black paints are known to have a bluish tin.
 So, they look blue when first applied but ultimately get their original black color when they dry and set in on the surface.

 Will UV damage make my exterior paint look lighter?

-This is why it’s important to choose paint that has good UV protection if you’re going to be using it on an exterior surface.
+The sun’s ultraviolet rays can cause the paint to fade and change color over time, making exterior paint look lighter.
+This is why it’s important to choose a paint with good UV protection if you’re using it on an exterior surface.

 The bottom line